CyberShadow/Digger/README.md

 You can also simultaneously install 32-bit and 64-bit versions of Phobos by first building and installing a 32-bit DMD, then a 64-bit DMD (`--model=64`). `digger uninstall` will revert both actions.

+To upgrade a system install of DMD on POSIX, simply run `digger install` as root, e.g. `sudo digger install`.

 `digger install` should be compatible with [DVM](https://github.com/jacob-carlborg/dvm) or any other DMD installation.
-To upgrade a system install of DMD on POSIX, simply run `digger install` as root.

 Installation and uninstallation are designed with safety in mind.
 When installing, Digger will provide detailed information and ask for confirmation before making any changes